Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Numerical method

+We simulate TC flow in the rotating frame discussed by \cite{dubrulle2005stability}, where the inner and outer cylinders velocities are set to $\pm \frac{1}{2}U$, with $U$ being the characteristic velocity.
+With this, we have two control parameters: the shear Reynolds number $Re_s=Ud/\nu$, where $\nu$ is the fluid kinematic viscosity, and the non-dimensional Coriolis parameter $R_\Omega=2d\Omega/U$.
+For pure inner cylinder rotation at $u_i$ inner cylinder velocity, we obtain $R_\Omega=1-\eta$ and $U=2u_i/(1+\eta)$.
 A schematic of the system is shown in figure \ref{fig:fullschema}, where the azimuthal ($\theta$), radial ($r$) and axial ($z$) coordinates are indicated.
 For convenience, we define the non-dimensional radial coordinate $\tilde{r}=(r-r_i)/d$, the non-dimensional axial coordinate $\tilde{z}=z/d$, and the non-dimensional streamwise coordinate $\tilde{x}=r\theta/d$.
+Quantities are non-dimensionalized using the inner cylinder velocity $u_i$, and the characteristic length $d$ unless stated otherwise.
+From here on, any quantity will be represented non-dimensionally unless stated otherwise.

-TC flow has a natural rotational symmetry because the azimuthal direction is naturally periodic.
-We increase the order of rotational symmetry in the azimuthal direction to $n_{sym}=20$ to reduce computational costs.
+We set the order of rotational symmetry in the azimuthal direction to $n_{sym}=20$ to reduce computational costs.
 This results in a streamwise periodic length of $2\pi$ half-gaps in the mid-gap, such that $\tilde{x}$ is in the $(0,\pi)$ range.
-This is enough to generate accurate statistics \citep{ostilla2015effects,sacco2019dynamics}.
+This is enough to generate accurate statistics when no patterns are present \citep{ostilla2015effects,sacco2019dynamics}.
+To further prove that the results are independent of $n_{sym}$, additional simulations are provided in Appendix \ref{sec:appa}.
 Depending on the Reynolds number, we vary the number of discretization points $N_i$ of the simulation grid.
-In the current study, we simulate $Re_s=7.22\times10^2$ with a resolution of $N_\theta \times N_r \times N_z =32 \cross 64 \cross 64$, $Re_s=2.28\times 10^3$ with $128 \cross 256 \cross 128$, $Re_s=10^4$ with $192 \cross 384 \cross 256$ and $Re_s=3\times10^4$ with $384 \cross 512 \cross 512$.
-The adequacy of the resolution is checked by ensuring the energy input from the cylinders matches the viscous dissipation to within $2\%$ \citep{ostilla2014exploring}.
-The simulations are started from initial conditions of white noise, and are ran for 400 large-eddy turnover times (defined as $tU/d$) to collect statistics after the transient has passed.
-An additional criterion for temporal convergence of the statistics is that the torques at both cylinders are must be equal to within $2\%$.
+In the current study, we simulate $Re_s=7.22\times10^2$ (steady Taylor vortex regime) with a resolution of $N_\theta \times N_r \times N_z =32 \cross 64 \cross 64$, $Re_s=2.28\times 10^3$ (modulated Taylor vortex regime) with $128 \cross 256 \cross 128$, $Re_s=10^4$ (turbulent Taylor vortex regime) with $192 \cross 384 \cross 256$ and $Re_s=3\times10^4$ (turbulent Taylor vortex regime) with $384 \cross 512 \cross 512$.
+This covers everything from steady Taylor Vortex flow to fully turbulent flow in the ultimate regime.
+A table containing all simulated cases and the resulting torque is provided in Appendix \ref{sec:appb}.